 · A balanced intake of nutrients

 In a particular study of time-restricted feeding (9–12-hour phases), fasting impeded type 2 diabetes and obesity in mice.
-Obesity is a primary cancer risk factor, which may lend credence to the hypothesis that fasting treats cancer.
+Obesity is a primary cancer risk factor, lending credence to the hypothesis that fasting treats cancer.

-In a second rodent study, it was found that intermittent fasting is done bimonthly reduced the incidence of cancer.
+In a second rodent study, it was found that intermittent fasting is done bi-monthly to reduce the incidence of cancer.
 A pilot trial involving 19 humans showed similar results.
-The risk factors and biomarkers for cancer were drastically reduced.
+Again, the risk factors and biomarkers for cancer were drastically reduced.

-A research carried out in 2016 showed that combining chemotherapy and fasting slowed skin cancer and breast cancer progression.
-Combining both methods of treatment increased the production of tumor-infiltrating lymphocytes and common lymphoid progenitor cells.
-Common lymphoid progenitor cells are lymphocyte precursors, and lymphocytes are white cells that kill tumors.
+In 2016 showed that combining chemotherapy and fasting slowed skin cancer and breast cancer progression.
+In addition, integrating both treatment methods increased the production of tumor-infiltrating lymphocytes and normal lymphoid progenitor cells.
+Typical lymphoid progenitor cells are lymphocyte precursors, and lymphocytes are white cells that kill tumors.

 Results from the same study found that short-term starvation increased the sensitivity of cancer cells to chemotherapy.
-Normal cells were, however, protected, while stem cell production was promoted.
+However, normal cells were protected, while stem cell production was promoted.

 If you enjoyed this article, make sure to give it a round of applause with 50 claps and give my blog a follow so I can produce more educational content.